itayfeder/Fusion-Jokers/README.md

 **Fusion Jokers** is a mod that allows players to combine jokers into special powerful new **Fusion Jokers**!

-When you a fusable joker, pressing on it will show a **"fuse" button**.
+When you have a fusable joker, pressing on it will show a **"fuse" button**.
 When you have the correct jokers, and enough money, you can combine the jokers into a powerful **Fusion**!

 <img width=500px src="art/jokers_tab.png?raw=true" alt="Showcase of jokers tab 5"></a>